-We’ve recently devoted two weeks to explore the region of Rethymno.
-Over there, we discovered many interesting things, for instance, Rethymno wine tasting.
+We’ve recently devoted two weeks to explore the region of Rethymnon.
+Over there, we discovered many interesting things, for instance, Rethymnon wine tasting.
 We also found that there is a place more than worth a visit.
-It’s Klados, a small, family-run winery halfway through the road that connects Panormo and Skepastì, little more than 20 kilometers from Rethymno.
+It’s Klados, a small, family-run winery halfway through the road that connects Panormo and Skepastì, little more than 20 kilometers from Rethymnon.

 That’s the philosophy behind his blends, that’s the idea supporting his winery.